-In selecting the site, extensive consultation has occurred with NSW Ports, the Port Authority and the Port Kembla Coal Terminal to ensure the activities of the Port Kembla Gas Terminal (PKGT) will not negatively impact other Port users or potential future uses.
-The PKGT may also add to future diversification of the Port, including for services like LNG bunkering (a re-fuelling station for ships powered by LNG).
+In selecting the site, extensive consultation has occurred with NSW Ports, the Port Authority and the Port Kembla Coal Terminal to ensure the activities of the Port Kembla Energy Terminal (PKET) will not negatively impact other Port users or potential future uses.
+The PKET may also add to future diversification of the Port, including for services like LNG bunkering (a re-fuelling station for ships powered by LNG).

 How widespread is the use of FSRUs?